google/peoplemath/README.md

 The front end was built using [Angular](https://angular.io) and [Angular Material](https://material.angular.io).
 The API server in the `backend` directory was written in [Go](https://golang.org).

-The whole application was designed to run on [Google AppEngine](https://cloud.google.com/appengine/), using [Google Cloud Datastore](https://cloud.google.com/datastore/) for persistence, though the front-end could be deployed with a back-end that used an entirely different persistence mechanism or runtime platform.
+The whole application was designed to run on [Google App Engine](https://cloud.google.com/appengine/), using [Google Cloud Datastore](https://cloud.google.com/datastore/) for persistence, though the front-end could be deployed with a back-end that used an entirely different persistence mechanism or runtime platform.

 ## Development